-Labour have announced they want the temporary cycle lanes on the Old Shoreham Road (A270) removed, and an extension scrapped.
+Labour and the Conservatives have announced they want the temporary cycle lanes on the Old Shoreham Road (A270) removed, and an extension scrapped.
 They’re calling for ‘alternative routes’ to be considered.

 Labour are divided on this issue, and some are open to persuasion.
 We’d like you to write to ETS committee members, Labour members and your MP, to stress the importance of safe streets for cycling.